-The current path is important in order to check the validity of a CALL or CANCEL statement; if a program tries to CALL or CANCEL itself or any of its predecessors, the entire run unit will be DSed.
-The other links are unimportant, as any program in the run unit can CALL or delete other existing programs, with the previously mentioned exceptions, or can CALL new programs.
+The current path is important in order to check the validity of a CALL or CANCEL statement; if a program tries to CALL or CANCEL itself or any of its predecessors, the entire run unit will be DS'ed.
+The other links are unimportant, as any program in the run unit can CALL or delete other existing programs, with the previously mertioned exceptions, or can CALL new programs.

-If, for example, program "E" cancels program "D" then the Run Unit would consist of all of the following programs and appears as:
+If, for example, program 'E' cancels program 'D' then the Run Unit would corsist of all of the following programs and appears as: